 Credit card debts sent to debt collection agencies are mostly done on a contingency.

 The amount of time your account remains with an assignee debt collection agency will vary.
 Let’s assume that the agency that has your unpaid credit card bill will only have the ability to collect from you for 90 days.

 The typical debt collector working for your creditor has two ways they attempt to get you to pay; your phone and your mailbox.
 There are other ways to collect, such as:

 - Debt collector calls to family members and friends (this does happen – it sucks and is embarrassing).

 Lets focus on the most general efforts used by the debt collector who is collecting on your account just after charge off.
-When a debt collector gets assigned your account, the first thing you will notice is that your phone rings similar to when you first fell behind in payments to your original creditor.
-Collection calls will be frequent.
+When a debt collector gets assigned your account, you will often start getting collection calls (at a high volume).
+You should also get a collection notice in the mail within a week of the agency having contacted you by phone.

 - You will have to pick up the telephone in order to learn about your options with the account.
-Do not limit yourself to written communications.
+I typically recommend that you not limit yourself to written communications with collection agencies.

 - You will be speaking to someone who has been trained to push your buttons using the most effective and proven methods for collecting unpaid debt.